search

 Do I need to: be able to read music? already play the harp? have some therapeutic experience or understanding?

 The beginner track is for those who have limited skills on the harp.
 Usually these people are care-givers who are interested in learning the instrument with the goal of using it therapeutically.
-We encourage this beginner to engage a teacher who will teach them via Skype lessons in the comfort of their own home.
+We encourage this beginner to engage a local harp teacher, or one that we recommend who will teach them via Skype in the comfort of their own home.

 The intermediate/advanced track is for those with better harp skills who are in need of knowledge or skills in these areas: hospital procedures, the effects of medications, counseling conversations, resonant tone identification, modulations, and improvisation.
-These students may study the Creative Harping DVDs, improving their improvisation skills and repertoire, as they work their way through the IHTP program.
+These students may study the Creative Harping Video Series (available in physical DVDs or via streaming video on our Web site) to learn and improve improvisation skills and repertoire as they work their way through the IHTP program.

-How much will all this cost if I don’t already have it (over and above the cost of the course itself)?
+How much will all this cost (over and above the cost of the course itself)?
 What materials, instruments and equipment will I need to successfully complete the course?

-The total IHTP tuition cost is $2500.00* and includes this comprehensive array of subject areas:
+The total IHTP tuition cost is varies from country to country where the IHTP now holds its training.
+For the USA, the current tuition for enrolling in 2020 is $2900.00* and includes this comprehensive array of subject areas:

 ◦ Psychology/Counseling